Lesson 6: Blinking Two LEDs

 Next Lesson

-In the next lesson, we will use a new component—an RGB LED—to output a variety of LED colors beyond just red and learn about the difference and how to use Common Anode vs. Common Cathode RGB LED designs.
+In the next lesson, we will use a new component—an RGB LED—to output a variety of colors beyond just red, and we will apply our new knowledge of sourcing and sinking to understand Common Anode vs. Common Cathode RGB LED designs!